-Successful applicants must have completed an ABEM/ABOEM accredited Emergency Medicine residency or ABEM/ABOEM accredited Emergency Medicine fellowship and be eligible to obtain clinical privileges in the Department of Emergency Medicine prior to July 2017.
-Incumbents must be board-certified or board-eligible, have an MD or DO, and demonstrate a genuine passion in the area of interest to which they apply.
-New faculty development is heavily emphasized by the directors of each fellowship program.
+Qualified applicants must have an MD or DO, and have completed an ABEM/AOBEM accredited Emergency Medicine residency or ABEM/AOBEM accredited Emergency Medicine fellowship.
+Applicants must be board-certified or board-eligible, and be eligible to obtain clinical privileges in the Department of Emergency Medicine prior to July 2017.
+Applicants must also be able to demonstrate a genuine passion in the area of interest to which they apply.
+New faculty development is heavily emphasized by the directors of each fellowship program within the department.

-The University of Virginia Medical Center is a 600-bed tertiary care and Level 1 Trauma center located at the foot of the Blue Ridge Mountains in Charlottesville.
-The UVA Emergency Department treats an annual volume of >60,000 patients inclusive of adult and pediatrics.
+The University of Virginia Medical Center is a 600 bed tertiary care and Level 1 Trauma center located at the foot of the Blue Ridge Mountains in Charlottesville.
+The UVA ED treats an annual volume of >60,000 patients inclusive of adult and pediatrics.
 We have a well-established residency program with a stable group of excellent faculty members who are active regionally, nationally, and internationally in teaching, research, and advocacy.

-To apply, visit https://jobs.virginia.edu and search on Posting Number 0619524 , complete a Candidate Profile online, and attach a CV, cover letter, and contact information (telephone and email) for three references.
+To apply, visit https://jobs.virginia.edu and search on Posting Number 0619098, complete a Candidate Profile online and attach a CV, cover letter, and contact information for three references.

 For further information about the application process, please contact Daniel A. Griffith at firstname.lastname@example.org or (434) 924-2312.

-The University of Virginia is an equal opportunity and affirmative action employer.
-Women, minorities, veterans, and individuals with disabilities are encouraged to apply.
+The University of Virginia is an equal opportunity/ affirmative action employer.
+Women, minorities, veterans and persons with disabilities are strongly encouraged to apply.

 Founded by Thomas Jefferson, the University of Virginia opened in 1825 as the nation's first public university.
 A longstanding dedication to preeminence in both scholarship and teaching; top ranking in global satisfaction, collegiality and work/family issues on the COACHE survey of early career faculty; a commitment to excellence that is integrally connected with diversity and a broad array of ben...efits make the University of Virginia a prime choice for both faculty and staff.
 The University of Virginia is located in the small cosmopolitan city of Charlottesville near the Blue Ridge Mountains, 70 miles from Richmond and 110 miles from Washington, D.C.
 The University of Virginia remains the No. 2 best public university in the 2013 edition of the U.S. News and World Report rankings.
 In the 14 years since U.S. News began ranking public universities as a separate category, U.Va. has ranked either No. 1 or No. 2.
 U.Va. continues to rank in the Top 25 among the best of all national universities, public and private.